Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter04.rst

 .. note::

-    If :py:meth:`.Lo.close_doc` were to be called, a single de-activated event is fired, but two closed events are issued.
+    If :py:meth:`.Lo.close_doc` were to be called, a single deactivated event is fired, but two closed events are issued.
     Consequently, there's a single call to ``windowDeactivated()`` and two to ``windowClosed()``.
     Strangely, there's no window closing event trigger of ``windowClosing()``, and :py:meth:`.Lo.close` doesn't cause ``disposing()`` to fire.